To get through it (and remain sane) it’s vital to research and prepare thoroughly - and you can start by reading this guide on how to buy a property.

-There is also a government Help to Buy scheme called Rent to Buy.
-This lets you rent a property at a discounted price, and then buy the property when you're ready.
+There is also a government scheme called Rent to Buy.
+This lets you rent a property at a discounted price for up to five years and then buy the property when you're ready.

 Anyone already on the property ladder may be wondering whether to make the most of their current house or move.